thomwolf/Magic-Sand/README.md

 The behaviour of **sharks**:
 - the shark is white
-- there is always two sharks in the box
+- there is always 2 sharks in the box
 - they move slow and have a **white** stomach when they are well fed
 - they get a **black** stomach when they are hungry but not hunting
 - they get a **red** stomach when they are hunting and will move fast